anvetsu/reo/docs/data.md

 ; date_released: [#inst "2019-02-24T18:30:00.000-00:00" #inst "2019-02-28T18:30:00.000-00:00" #inst "2018-12-01T18:30:00.000-00:00"]
 ```

 The values of `date_released` are returned as objects of the Java `Date` class.
-This needs to be converted to Motto's date-time type
+This needs to be converted to Reo's date-time type
 before they can be easily processed.

 ```rust